 Backstory: Naomi came into care from Scanterbury, MB when she was surrendered to Manitoba Mutts by her owner.
 She appeared to be healthy, sure a little different looking, how often do you meet a Pug/Husky cross?

 Challenges: Under routine tests for a new intake Naomi came back positive for having heart worm.
 Being a year old, she is healthy and strong enough to start treatment immediately.

-Success: Naomi is currently in a foster home and has gone through the first round of her treatment.
+Success: Naomi has gone through the first round of her treatment.
 The treatment timeline has a staged approach and she is scheduled for her next treatment in the near future.
+Naomi has been adopted.

 Vet Bills: $1800 for blood profile tests and heartworm treatment.

 Update: Naomi had both of her heartworm treatments and found her forever home.

 Thank You!
 Thank you to everyone that donated to Ocean’s care, especially Edward Schreyer School who held a fundraiser for Ocean.
 She’s officially a Super Trooper Alumni!
 All of her vet bills have been paid off, she’s 100% healthy and she’s available for adoption!

 Backstory: Ocean is a 2 year old shepherd X that was found with her 6 puppies in rural Manitoba.
 Ocean and her pups were brought into Manitoba Mutts care August 20, 2013.

 Challenges: When Ocean came into our care it was discovered that she is malnourished and tested positive for heartworm.
 Since Ocean tested positive, she had to be separated from her puppies to recuperate from her disease.

 Success: Ocean has been treated and since then Ocean and her puppies have been adopted.